 Specifics but not limits:

 Here are a few things I would love for each category I represent.
 That doesn’t mean the door is closed for your project!
 For more bookish tastes check out my bookstagram @findalovelybook, you can get a sense of the type of books I like to leisurely read there.
-I’m also a contributing writer at Latina Media Co. where I cover TV Shows and Movies.
-You can get a sense of my taste in film and TV there.
+Check out my recent sales and client books to get a feel of who I represent.

 Genre Highlight: Horror & Mystery